OlivBerg/CST8916_Remote/assignment2/assignment2.md

 ### Use Case Analysis

-Present two real-world scenarios for real-time applications Recommend the most suitable CSP for each with justification
-Consider: cost, performance, ease of integration, ecosystem
+According to all of the documentation I have read, the use case that comes up the most is a real-time chat service, live video games and finiancial services like live stock-exchanges.
+They all seem to be very well suited for all of these taskes, however I would argue that Azure is the better platform suited overall for real-time communication.
+AWS would be a second best as it does support an enterprise ecosystem but Azure/Microsoft does bring a big reputation in compliance and security.
+The real question here is the size of the company wishing to use a cloud service.
+AWS may attract more medium-large size companies but Azure may attract large companies and goverment institution making them a more prominent player.
+The overall ecosystem, I would argue that AWS and Azure are pretty close competitors and are very similar in features.
+GCP, on the other hand, seems to really a lot on partnered services complete these missing services.
+GCP was also very hard to navigate as it does not really have a centralized hub for all of their services.

 ## Conclusion

-Summary of findings and overall recommendations
+Overall, the top three giants—AWS, Azure, and GCP—offer a comprehensive suite of services that convey to user needs ranging from basic RESTful systems to Stream Analytics.
+While all three providers possess the technical capability to handle core modern architectures like WebSockets and GraphQL, the choice of platform largely depends on organizational scale and ecosystem alignment.

+As highlighted in the analysis, Microsoft Azure emerges as the preferred choice for large-scale enterprises and government institutions, driven by its superior reputation in compliance, security, and seamless integration with existing Microsoft software.
+AWS remains a close competitor and market leader, offering a highly mature platform that is versatile enough for medium-to-large organizations.
+In contrast, while Google Cloud Platform offers specialized strengths in data handling, it currently faces challenges regarding user experience and service centralization compared to its competitors.
+Ultimately, while the feature sets are often comparable, the decision rests on whether an organization prioritizes the extensive service depth of AWS or the enterprise-ready compliance and real-time communication strengths of Azure.

 ## AI discloser
-I used the ProofRead WritingTool function on Mac to correct my grammar and sentence structures and used Gemini to create table for me using data that I researched.
+I used the ProofRead WritingTool function on Mac to correct my grammar and sentence structures and used Gemini to create table for me, using data that I researched.

 ## References

+API Gateway use cases - Amazon API Gateway.
+(2025).
+Amazon.com. https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-overview-developer-experience.html#api-gateway-overview-websocket

 Apigee API Management. (n.d.).
 Google Cloud. https://cloud.google.com/apigee?hl=en